wagtail/wagtail/docs/advanced_topics/images/renditions.md

 ## Generating multiple renditions for an image

 You can generate multiple renditions of the same image from Python using the native `get_renditions()` method.
-It will accept any number of 'specification' strings, and will generate a set of matching renditions much more efficiently than generating each one individually.
+It will accept any number of 'specification' strings or `Filter instances`, and will generate a set of matching renditions much more efficiently than generating each one individually.
 For example:

 ```python
 image.get_renditions('width-600', 'height-400', 'fill-300x186|jpegquality-60')
 ```

-The return value is a dictionary of renditions keyed by the specification strings that were provided to the method.
+The return value is a dictionary of renditions keyed by the specifications that were provided to the method.
 The return value from the above example would look something like this:

 ```python
 {